emc-mongoose/mongoose/doc/design/distributed_mode.md

 In the new major version of Mongoose the new distributed mode architecture is introduced.
-Comparing to the previous design the scenario is not executed on the controller side completely.
-The scenario steps are *sliced* by the *local* node among all the Mongoose nodes involved in the test.
-Then each step *slice* is being executed independently on the corresponding Mongoose node.
-Mongoose nodes in the distributed mode are equal.
+Comparing to the previous design the scenario is not executed on the master node completely.
+The scenario steps are *sliced* by the *master* node among all the *slave* nodes involved in the test.
+Then each step *slice* is being executed independently on the corresponding slave node.

 ## Advantages